pritam20ps05/mcscraper/README.md

 here the cpu load is bellow 60% but expect it to get higher because in some cases it also touches 98%.

 ## Contributing
 Feel free to contribute to it by forking or just use the code but please maintain the guidlines under the GPL 3.0 LICENSE.
+Also pull requests are always welcome.

 ## License
 [GPL 3.0](https://github.com/pritam20ps05/mcscraper/blob/master/LICENSE)